-- Apply water-based gel to tip of probe. - Insert probe orally or nasally as early as possible e.g. after intubation in the operating theatre to allow settling in process, and to create a good mucus bond in the oesophagus.
+- Apply water-based gel to tip of probe. - Insert probe orally or nasally immediately after intubation and before incision and ideally before diathermy (also known as electrocautery or bovie), body tilt, or pneumoperitoneum etc. in the operating theatre, or as soon after admission in ICU.
+This allows a settling in process, and helps create a good mucus bond in the oesophagus.
+Many users find this helps to find the signal easily.

 Figure 3.3.1.
-Nasal and Oral insertion.
+Nasal and oral probe insertion.